 Is the Church and America in general guilty of the sin of Sodom?

 Wow!
 What a provocative question.
-Given the political culture in the USA right now, the mind automatically goes to issues like same sex marriage and the Chick-fil-A controversy.
+Given the political culture in the USA right now, the mind automatically goes to issues like same-sex marriage and LGBTQ rights.
 But, that isn’t what I mean.
-Culturally, we have latched onto what we find most horrifying about Sodom and Gomorrah.
+Culturally, the church has latched onto what it finds most horrifying about Sodom and Gomorrah.
 But, I want to reorient us to what scripture says God found most disturbing about Sodom.
-Interestingly, in this passage in Ezekiel God is saying that Israel is worse at this than Sodom was and I can not help but wonder if American is worse yet.
+Interestingly, in this passage in Ezekiel God is claiming that Israel is worse at this than Sodom and I cannot help but wonder if America is worse yet.

 “As I live,” says the Lord God, “neither your sister Sodom nor her daughters have done as you and your daughters have done.
 Look, this was the iniquity of your sister Sodom: She and her daughter had pride, fullness of food, and abundance of idleness; neither did she strengthen the hand of the poor and needy.
 And they were haughty and committed abomination before Me; therefore I took them away as I saw fit.”

 God wasn’t railing on sodomy.
 He was railing on greed, idleness, pride, and a failure to care for those in need.
 I can’t help but reflect on how much this sounds like the United States.
 But even more, I can’t help but notice how much this sounds like the church.
-This is especially poignant at a time when the political forces of the church are rallying around Chick-fil-A and issues surrounding LGBT politics.
-I’m not trying to defend LGBT politics but I am concerned that the Church is missing the point.
+This is especially poignant at a time when the political forces of the church are mobilizing against LGBTQ politics while failing to mobilize for those in need.
+There are so many in need today.
+I am concerned that the Church is missing the point.
 How often does the Church self-righteously support politics of greed or tacitly approve of it in our leaders, our churches, and our friends?
-And, at the same time protest loudly on other issues.

-There is no doubt in my mind that the issue of homosexuality is addressed in Scripture, but only a few times.
-Greed, pride, and idolatry (which I would argue is a form of pride) on the other hand are major themes dealt with hundreds if not thousands of times.
-Sodom was destroyed for them, Israel was exiled for them, the pharisees were castigated by Christ himself for them, and God struck Ananias and Sapphira dead because of them.
-And yet, we are silent or near silent about them.
-In some ways we even praise and promote them.
+While issues of sexuality are addressed in scripture, it is only a few times.
+Greed, pride, and idolatry (which I would argue is a form of pride), on the other hand, are major themes addressed hundreds if not thousands of times in the clearest possible terms.
+Sodom was destroyed for them, Israel was exiled for them, the Pharisees were castigated by Christ himself for them, and God struck Ananias and Sapphira dead because of them.
+Yet, we are silent, or near-silent, about them.
+In some ways, we even praise and promote them.
 Maybe we need to rethink priorities?
-If we make our priorities God’s priorities maybe we will be seen just a little less as hypocrites.
+If we make our priorities God’s priorities, maybe we will be seen just a little less as hypocrites.